S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 -   Explain the consequences that you observe or that you expect could result from the situation.
 -   Be as objective and specific as possible.
 -   Be explicit about whether the effect(s) are occurring already, or if they are anticipated.
--   If it’s not obvious, explain how you think the effect is a consequence of the situation.
+-   If it's not obvious, explain how you think the effect is a consequence of the situation.

 ### 3. Relevance for the organization